European Elections: What Europe does for youth?

-With the elections coming mid-May, ENCATC has decided to provide in 2019 a special framework for the 3rd edition of this ENCATC activity that was launched in 2017 to add a new offer to the network’s programming aimed at Master and Post-graduate students, their teachers, and young professionals in cultural management and policy.
+With the elections coming mid-May, ENCATC had decided to provide in 2019 a special framework for the 3rd edition of this ENCATC activity that was launched in 2017 to add a new offer to the network’s programming aimed at Master and Post-graduate students, their teachers, and young professionals in cultural management and policy.

-Indeed, organising this activity in Brussels just before the European elections is the opportunity to sensitize the young generation about European values and inform them about the impact of Europe in their lives as citizens and future cultural professionals, in particular, the topics such as climate change, education, culture, and employment.
+Indeed, organising this activity in Brussels just before the European elections was the opportunity to sensitize the young generation about European values and inform them about the impact of Europe in their lives as citizens and future cultural professionals, in particular, the topics such as climate change, education, culture, and employment.

-Over the main programme’s 4 days (6-9 May), participants will expand their horizons on EU topics closely related to their personal and professional development, meet and discuss with representatives from European institutions, as well as be encouraged to inform themselves on key EU youth-related issues to prepare for the European Elections.
-Participants will also take part in an exchange of experiences and good practices in European project development and project management thanks to meetings with professionals who will share their knowledge and experiences.
-There will also be a day trip on 8 May to focus learning on “The Maastricht Treaty-Working on Europe!”
-Here in Maastricht, participants will get another perspective of European policy in this city where The Maastricht Treaty (officially the Treaty on European Union) was signed on 7 February 1992.
-Finally, participants will have study visits to renowned cultural institutions and organisations.
+Over the main programme’s 4 days (6-9 May), participants expanded their horizons on EU topics closely related to their personal and professional development, met and discussed with representatives from European institutions, as well as informed themselves on key EU youth-related issues to prepare for the European Elections.
+Participants also took part in an exchange of experiences and good practices in European project development and project management thanks to meetings with professionals who shared their knowledge and experiences.
+There was a special day trip on 8 May to focus learning on “The Maastricht Treaty-Working on Europe!”
+Here in Maastricht, participants got another perspective of European policy in this city where The Maastricht Treaty (officially the Treaty on European Union) was signed on 7 February 1992.
+Finally, participants had study visits to renowned cultural institutions and organisations.

 This event was an initiative of ENCATC in partnership with: The Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC); BOZAR Centre for Fine Arts; The International Association of European Journalists (AEJ) in Belgium; the Erasmus Student Network (ESN); The Regione Toscana; and Caravan Cultura.

 ENCATC is supported by the Creative Europe programme of the European Union.